jspecify/jspecify/docs/docs/spec.md

     > demonstrated in
     > https://github.com/jspecify/jspecify-reference-checker/pull/197.

-    > The purpose of this part of the subsitution rules is ensure that non-null
+    > The purpose of this part of the subsitution rules is to ensure that non-null
     > types stay non-null during substitution, even if they don't have an
     > explicit `@NonNull` annotation on them.
     >